This One Thing Can Cut Your Diabetes Risk by 60%

 Snack on celery.

-If you like crunchy snacks, celery can't be beat, "I love dipping celery sticks into fresh-ground natural peanut butter," says Csatari.
+If you like crunchy snacks, celery can't be beaten, "I love dipping celery sticks into fresh-ground natural peanut butter," says Csatari.
 "It's my go-to afternoon snack."
 Celery has a high water content so it's a great low-calorie food, and it's rich in a powerful anti-diabetes nutrient called vitamin K. Studies suggest that vitamin K may improve your sensitivity to insulin, helping you to metabolism blood sugar more efficiently.

 When buying a packaged food at the grocery store, check the nutrition labels for sugar content.
 You can often find a less sugary swap on the same shelf.
 For example, say you're picking up some peach yogurt and you grab Yoplait's Original Harvest Peach.
 A quick peek at the nutrition label shows you it contains 20 grams of sugars and 27 grams of carbohydrates.
 Now grab Siggi's Raspberry & Apple yogurt and compare: it contains no added sugars and only 4 total grams of natural sugars and 7 grams of carbs.
 Comparison-shopping just takes a second but can have a huge impact on your effort to reduce added sugars in your diet.

 Water, that is.
 It's the cheapest, easiest way to improve your health and lose weight.
 A study of 3,615 people conducted by the French National Research Institute found that people who drink very little water, a few glasses each day, were more likely to develop abnormally high blood sugar.
 Shoot for at the very least 17 ounces more than you are drinking now.
-The researchers found that people who drank that amount of water or more per day were 28 percent less likely to develop high blood sugar than those who drank less.
+The researchers found that people who drank that amount of water or more per day were 28% less likely to develop high blood sugar than those who drank less.
 Keep a tumbler of ice water with you at your work desk.
 Sip from it constantly.